 See the Review of Environmental Factors (with addendum) for more information.

-It is proposed to commence construction in the second half of 2021.
+It is proposed to commence construction in spring 2021.
 Traffic management plans will be prepared for road safety.
 Heavy vehicles will not use Manns Road for construction purposes during school bus operation times.
 Access will be prohibited to Unicorn Falls during the construction period as necessary to minimise safety risks to the public.